Review – Growlanser: Heritage of War

 Granted, this RPG is not for everyone.
 It’s about 70 hours, sometimes difficult, and very Japanese.
 But I do recommend it to anyone who’s interested in the genre, for a couple reasons.

 First off, this game has a plot and ambiance that surpasses standard RPG fare.
 Like the original Persona (which didn’t get much exposure), Persona 3 involves modern Japanese high school students fighting demons.
 It is done in an anime style, but differently enough to separate it from the rest of the pack.
-Also, like its predecessors, Persona 3 has excellent music (and the soundtrack included has some of the better tracks). → God of War: Readnarok
+Also, like its predecessors, Persona 3 has excellent music (and the soundtrack included has some of the better tracks).
+Surprisingly, much of the voice acting is good as well, with only one exception. → SaGa 3: Shadow or Write

 PS1 games you may have missed: The RPGs